david672orford/pub-tools/README.md

     $ flask update magazines
     $ flask update books

-Then run this command:
+Then run this command to see the list of publications:

-    $ ./jw-pubs epubs
+    $ ./pub-tools epub-viewer

 If you click on a link, you will get 404.
-To download the ePub file, note the last element in the URL.
-This is the publication or issue code.
-Then run one of the following commands:
+To download the ePub file, note the publication code and issue code (in the case of periodicals) at the end of the URL.
+For a periodical:

-    $ flask epub download-book **publications code**
+    $ flask epub download **pub code** **issue code**

-or
+For a book, brocure, tract, or other non-periodical:

-    $ flask epub download-issue **issue code**
+    $ flask epub download

-If the ePub viewer ever moves beyond the experimental state, we will implement downloading of ePub files from the web interface.
+If the ePub Viewer module ever moves beyond the experimental state, we will add a button or other control for downloading the ePub files directly from the web interface.